 Dorchester Projects

-Artist : Theaster Gates
+Artist: Theaster Gates

-Location : Chicago, U.S.A
+Location: Chicago, U.S.A

-Year : 2009
+Year of completion: 2009

-Researcher : Megan Guerber
+Researcher: Megan Guerber

 Gates began by moving himself into the neighborhood in 2006.
 He purchased and restored the home adjacent to his own, using recycled and salvaged materials when possible, including wood from a North Side bowling alley.
 He then installed 14,000 art and architecture books from a recently closed local bookstore and a collection of 60,000 archived glass lantern slides donated by the University of Chicago’s Art History Department.